fncbook/fnc/book/ivp/euler.md

 To reach the time $t=b$ from $t=a$ with step size $h$, we need to take $n=(b-a)/h$ steps.
 If we want to reach, say, $t=(a+b)/2$, then we would have to take $n/2$ steps, and so on.
 The point is that to reach any fixed time in the interval, we need to take $O(n)=O(h^{-1})$ steps.
 That is why we express the error made in one step as $h\tau_{i+1}(h)$, with that extra factor of $h$ taken out.
 By this reasoning, for instance, the LTE of Euler computed in {eq}`eulerLTE` implies a global error that is $O(h)$.

 However, global error is not just a simple sum of local errors.
 As each step causes a perturbation of the solution, we jump from one solution curve to a new one.
-The new curve will have its own trajectory, i.e., the error will propagate through the ODE (see {doc}`demos/basics-cond`).
+The new curve will have its own trajectory, i.e., the error will propagate through the ODE (see {prf:ref}`demos-basics-cond`).
 This phenomenon is precisely the subject of {ref}`theorem-depIC`: jumping to a different solution curve incurs a condition number at time $t>t_i$ of $e^{L(t-t_i)}$, which is constant at fixed time as $h\to 0$.

 The following theorem puts our observations above on a rigorous footing.